-The top agents driving religion-motivated displacement of Christians were reported in 58 countries (see the inside back cover for list of countries).
+The top agents driving religion-motivated displacement of Christians were reported in 58 countries (see the back page for list of countries).
 Some countries reported more than one agent, with family (both immediate and extended) being the most reported agent globally.